Patronymic name derived from the Turkish word aba

 Either a patronymic from the given name FILIP

-, or a habitational name for a person from Filipow
+, or a habitational name denoting a person from the Polish town of Filipów (also derived from the given name).

 Derived from an old Slavic term gaj